-These NHBA DRC general provisions and procedures are established to provide an efficient, confidential, and cost-free mechanism for resolving professional and economic disputes between or among individuals and lawyers, clients and lawyers, and lawyers and other lawyers.
+These NHBA DRC general provisions and procedures are established to provide an efficient, confidential, and cost-free mechanism for resolving professional and economic disputes between clients and their lawyers, and lawyers and other lawyers.

 These provisions and procedures are intended and designed to benefit the public, the legal profession, and the judicial system.

 Inquiries, communications, and proceedings between and among the NHBA, the parties, and the volunteer mediator shall be, and remain, confidential and privileged; and not subject to discovery or production in any other forum or for any other purpose, except as set forth below or otherwise required by law.

 The parties, volunteer mediator and NHBA shall use their best efforts to keep confidential the existence of a dispute and its proceedings.